KSU-SWE6733-Spring2023-Team3/development-project/README.md

 Collin Williams

 ---
+# Project Documents

-# Product Vision
+## Product Vision

 Please reference the [Product Vision](Product%20Vision.md) for more information.

-# Product Backlog
+## Product Backlog

+We are using Github Projects for our product management tool.
+We believe it offers sufficient functionality yet removes unnecessary integration overhead over other options such as Jira or Azure DevOps.
 Please reference the [Product Backlog](https://github.com/orgs/KSU-SWE6733-Spring2023-Team3/projects/1) for more information.

-# Definition of Ready
+## Definition of Ready

 Please reference the [Definition of Ready](Definition%20Of%20Ready.md) for more information.

-# Backlog Prioritization
+## Backlog Prioritization

 We prioritized our backlog following the steps mentioned in [Backlog Prioritizing](Backlog%20Prioritizing).